 Every year over 300 people take time out of their busy lives to volunteer at Australia Zoo.
-They come from all walks of life – from high school to retirement; as well as from all over the world – from Brisbane, remote areas of Queensland, interstate and overseas.
+They come from all walks of life; from high school to retirement.
+Some are local Sunshine Coast residents, while others have travelled distances – from interstate and even internationally.
 All are motivated individuals who share the common goal and desire to help Australia Zoo stay strong to the commitment of conserving and protecting all things wild.

 Our volunteers play a pivotal role within the zoo environment, providing valuable support to our keepers and guests.
 Their dedication ensures Australia Zoo delivers the greatest level of care to the 1200+ animals that call Australia Zoo home and assists in delivering the high standards of customer service Australia Zoo is renowned for.